1. Section 1

-When all is said and done the best way to keep children say is to educate them and keep an eye on them.
+When all is said and done, the best way to keep children safe is to educate them and keep an eye on them.
 For this reason, you should make sure the computer which your child uses is kept in a communal space where you can look over their shoulder from time to time.
-It is paramount that you teach them never to divulge their proper or full name and to never provide personal information such as where they live or what their phone number is tell them that online friends must remain just that online unless they are supervised.
+It is paramount that you teach them never to divulge their proper or full name; and to never provide personal information such as where they live or what their phone number is.
+Tell them that online friends must remain just that online unless they are supervised.

 It is difficult I know to teach children about the dangers of the world when they are so naive so trusting and in a sense but without going into great detail.
 You must alert them to the possibility that the people they are chatting with may not be who they say they are.